 Jessup is summoned to court.
 Just as Kaffee is about to start his cross-examination, Weinberg arrives with two Airmen from the Andrews Air Force Base which Jessup does not fail to notice.
 Kaffee initially gets Jessup to confirm that he had arranged for Santiago to be transferred off the base for his own safety and that the earliest flight was in the morning following his death.

 Kaffee is hoping to show that the transfer order was phony.
 However Jessup successfully outsmarts him by saying that he cannot speculate on Santiago's habits and he especially belittles Kaffee for pinning his clients' defense on a phone bill.
-Kaffee is struck dumb by this setback and Jessup is about to leave with a triumphant smug when the young man demands that he be reseated.
+Kaffee is struck dumb by this setback and Jessup is about to leave with a triumphant smug when the young man demands that he sit back down in the witness chair.
+Jessup also draws a reprimand from the judge.

 Kaffee now asks if Jessup ordered Kendrick to tell the men not to touch Santiago.
-Jessup confirms this and reconfirms that Santiago was to be transferred in case the men attacked him.
-Kaffee asks if Kendrick or the men may have questioned the order and decided to take matters into their own hands!
-Jessup angrily rejects this stating that as front-line troops his men have to obey orders at all times without question!
-At this moment, Kaffee points out that if Jessup's orders are always obeyed then there was no reason to transfer Santiago at all!
+Jessup confirms the order and reconfirms that Santiago was to be transferred in case the men attacked him.
+Kaffee asks if Kendrick or the men may have questioned the order and decided to take matters into their own hands.
+Jessup angrily rejects this stating that as front-line troops his men have to obey orders at all times without question.
+At this moment, Kaffee points out that if Jessup's orders are always obeyed then there was no reason to transfer Santiago at all.

 Momentarily stunned, Jessup tries to come up with alternative explanations for Santiago's transfer which are torpedoed by Kaffee who demands to be told the truth, at which point Jessup explodes: "You can't handle the truth!"

 Because he defends his country, Colonel Jessup does not see why Kaffee, who has never been on the front line, should even question his methods from "under the blanket of the very freedom I provide".
 Kaffee should either thank him for protecting his country and his way of life or take up a gun and do it himself.
-But as the two men shut out their points at each other, Kaffee finally gets an angry Jessup to admit that he did in fact order the Code Red!
+Kaffee suddenly begins a tirade of questioning, demanding that Jessup admit he ordered the Code Red.
+In a fury, Jessup yells that he did.

 At the prompting of Kaffee and the Judge, prosecutor Ross places Jessup under arrest.
 Jessup is outraged and lashes out at Kaffee, accusing him of weakening the nation.
 Kaffee simply expresses satisfaction that Jessup will go to jail for the death of Santiago.
 He later admits to Ross that the Airmen were brought to court as a bluff to make Jessup believe that the defense had evidence of the earlier flight which he covered-up.
 Kendrick will also be arrested for ordering the Code Red, committing perjury (when he denied doing it) and participating in the cover-up.